Miron Winslow: Bibliography

 During his senior years in the seminary at Andover, he wrote A History of Missions or History of the principal attempt to propagate Christianity among the Heathen, and it was published by Flagg and Gould at Andover in 1819.
-During his passage from India to America in 1855, he wrote Hints on Missions that had been published by M.W.
+During his passage from India to America in 1855, he wrote Hints on Missions which had been published by M.W.
 Dodd in 1856.
 It is a sort of digest of his experiences and observations during his thirty-seven years of missionary life.

 In addition to these, he published several of his sermons and addresses as pamphlets.
 Most of his missionary labors were consumed in translating the Bible into the Tamil language in 1855, especially in the preparation of a Tamil-English lexicon entitled A Comprehensive Tamil and English Dictionary of High and Low Tamil, completed in 1862.
 Winslow devoted almost three to four hours a day for nearly thirty years to this project.
-It extends to nearly a thousand quarto pages, and contains more than sixty-seven thousand Tamil words.
-This dictionary has thirty thousand five hundred and fifty one (31,551) more words than any other dictionary of the Tamil language.
-The dictionary was so comprehensive, that it included the astronomical, mythological, astrological, scientific, botanical, and official terms, along with names of gods, authors, and heroes—for this, he received the highest encomiums from the Indian and English press like the Madras Observer; the Madras Times; the Colombo Observer-Statesman; the New York Observer; and more, and also from literary and official press too.
+It extends to nearly a thousand quarto pages and contains more than sixty-seven thousand Tamil words.
+This dictionary has thirty thousand five hundred and fifty-one (31,551) more words than any other dictionary of the Tamil language.
+The dictionary was so comprehensive, that it included the astronomical, mythological, astrological, scientific, botanical, and official terms, along with names of gods, authors, and heroes—for this, he received the highest encomiums from the Indian and English press like the Madras Observer; the Madras Times; the Colombo Observer-Statesman; the New York Observer; and more, and also from the literary and official press too.